FAQs

 How long does the program run?

-What fraction of the time will be spent in the clinic vs. in the lab?
+What fraction of the time will be spent in the in the lab vs. other program components?

 Will I get to pick my research mentor?
 How are trainees matched to research labs?